-Outside the school, which shares Steubenville High School, more own Dei than 100 demonstrators gathered - some to oppose the use of sement hydraulic fracturing, or fracking, to reas resources.
-One sign read, "F in support of the Occupy movement.
+Outside the school, which shares Steubenville High School, more than 100 demonstrators gathered - some to oppose the use of hydraulic fracturing, or fracking, to reach Ohio's oil and gas resources.
+One sign read, "Frack Off Kasich."
+Others demonstrated in support of the Occupy movement.